gonfff/simple_python_worker/README.md

 # Simple python worker
+For awesome_project.
+In progres.
 Async.
 Take user data from rabbit queue and insert this data to simple_database

 ##### TODO
 1) Secrets from env